bngsudheer/ansible-role-redmine/README.md

 Redmine On CentOS 7
 =========

 Install Redmine 3.x and Redmine plugins on CentOS.
-The role installs Redmine via Unicorn and Nignx.
+The role installs Redmine along with Unicorn and Nignx.

 In future versions, we will support Ubuntu and other Linux distributions.
 Right now, only CentOS 7 is supported.